-Many people buy apartments with a lease to a management company included in the purchase.
-This lease often comes with a guaranteed rental arrangement.
+People often buy apartments as investments, planning to rent them out.
+Sometimes these apartments come with a lease to a management company included in the purchase.

-You may have to pay GST if you sell your apartment and any of the following apply:
+However, you may have to pay GST if any of the following apply.

-- you rented it yourself to tenants for long term rental.
+- You rented it out yourself to tenants for long-term rental.

 Bill and Marie signed a lease setting out conditions of use with the management company.
 They also signed some papers relating to GST.